 The final component of this strategy is the market trend and the commitment from our suppliers to supply us beer in smaller quantities.
-Ten years ago, when most keg beer came to us in 13-15 gallon vessels, this concept wouldn’t be possible.
-Now, most craft brewers are supplying their beer in 5 gallon vessels.
+Ten years ago, when most keg beers came to us in 13-15 gallon vessels, this concept wouldn’t be possible.
+Now, most craft brewers are supplying their beer in 5-gallon vessels.

 - When you do the math on 5 gallons, it comes out to just over 600 ounces, which equates to about 40-45 beers (depending on how large your glassware is).
 Let’s break it down even further…if a kegged beer is at its freshest for 3 weeks, that means we have 21 days to sell 40-45 beers, or roughly 2 a day.
 THAT’S IT!
 If we sell two beers a day, we can deliver our guests the freshest draft beer possible.

 We are on the cusp of opening Howells & Hood, in the first floor of The Tribune Tower.
 This concept is our most aggressive to date, bringing together the best of all Bottleneck establishments; including but not limited to, the most craft beer on draft in the city of Chicago.
 We are going to house 114 beer brands, flowing through 360 faucets, spread across 3 bars!
 This selection is well designed to represent all styles of craft beer, and in my opinion, represents not just the best of craft beer available worldwide, but also highlights the great craft beer that is produced in Chicago.
 Over 20% of the lineup is dedicated to Chicago craft brewers.
 Chicago should be recognized as producing some of the best craft beer in the world, and this lineup represents that idea.